pandorabots/pandorabots.github.io/_aiml/that.md

 ### &lt;that&gt;

 The *that element* is an optional child of the category element that is used to establish the context of the pattern.
+The bot is able to remember the last sentence it has said, and is defined as the value of "that".

-If a category contains a that element, the pattern can only be matched if the last sentence of the bot's previous response matches the contents of `that`.
-In a sense, the that element binds a pattern to the immediate context of the conversation.
+If a category contains a *that element*, the pattern can only be matched if the last sentence of the bot's previous response matches the contents of `that`.
+In a sense, the *that element* binds a pattern to the immediate context of the conversation.

 This is very useful for contextualizing common, simple user inputs such as "yes" or "no."

+This allows you to have many duplicate patterns that, depending on the previous response, will trigger different templates.

-The *that element* follows all the rules of the pattern element: it may not contain punctuation, it may use wildcard symbols, it should be written in all caps, and it should expect pre-processing normalization.
+The *that element* follows all the rules of the pattern element: The previous sentence given by your bot will be stripped of punctuation when read by a category referencing it with `<that>` tags.
+The new category will also ignore differences in capitalization/non-capitalized letters, and will expect any normalization you have specified in normal.substitution file.

+For these reasons, we recommend you write the contents of the `<that>` tags like patterns: no punctuation, all capital letters, and normalized.
+If you are having trouble getting your `<that>` to work, usually it is one of those three items being amiss in your `<that>` tag.

+Also note:
+* `<that>` tags can contain wildcards!
+* Values for *that* variables are only within the scope of an active conversation.
+After some amount of idle time, the bot flushes context from memory.

 #### Usage